Antoni0Ferreira/ldts-project-assignment-g0601/docs/README.md

 ![](https://i.imgur.com/o3fuFIc.png)

 #### MUTATION TEST
-You can check this [link](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g0601/tree/master/src/test/pitest/202201070024) for the mutation test
+You can check this [link](https://github.com/FEUP-LDTS-2021/ldts-project-assignment-g0601/tree/master/src/test/pitest/202201070024) for the mutation test.

 ### SELF-EVALUATION

-All of the members participated equally in the process of making this project, giving it their best to try and develop a high quality project.
+All of the members participated equally in the process of making this project, giving it their best to try and develop a high quality game.
 Everyone collaborated by creating classes, implementing methods or even doing commits.

 - **António Ferreira** - 34%